chrismendis/webify/README.md

 # Webify

-A simple utility that loads WEBrick for a particular directory to serve static files to your browser.
+A simple utility to serve static files to your browser.
 Handy to test Javascript apps.
+Supported backends include: WEBrick, Thin, and Mongrel.

 Written by Rida Al Barazi and Peter Kieltyka from Nulayer Inc.